trek-view/basecamp/_posts/2021-03-12-measuring-condition-cycle-paths-phone.md

 * PavementCondition

 <img class="img-fluid" src="/assets/images/blog/2021-03-12/dmampo-data-bike-trail-quality-2019.png" alt="DMAMPO Data Bike report 2019 Data Bike report 2019 Clive Greenbelt" title="DMAMPO Data Bike report 2019 Data Bike report 2019 Clive Greenbelt" />

+Note: `PavementType` and `PavementCondition` values are only reported if you are a paying customer (otherwise they show as 0).

 The time, GPS and pavement fields make it very useful in visualising the data.